Private medical insurance

 - individual policies – you pay an annual or monthly premium to get private medical treatment

-- group policies – you can opt in to a private medical policy offered by your employer
+- group policies – you join a private medical policy offered by your employer

-- dental policies – you pay a premium to get private dental treatment or get a contribution to the cost of your NHS treatment
+- dental policies – you pay a premium to get private dental treatment or a contribution to the cost of your NHS treatment

-- “6-week plans” – if you have to wait more than 6 weeks to get treatment on the NHS, your policy will cover you for private treatment
+- 6-week plans – you may be covered for private medical treatment if you have to wait more than 6 weeks for treatment on the NHS

-- international private medical insurance policies – you pay a premium to cover you for private medical treatment if you live in a country that’s not where you were born
+- international private medical insurance policies – you’re covered for private medical treatment if you live in a country that’s not where you were born

 Types of complaint we see

-- hasn’t paid for all their treatment
+- their insurer hasn’t paid for all their treatment

-- has stopped paying for their treatment
+- their insurer has stopped paying for their treatment

 - were told their policy would cover them for everything they needed